Global Grins Board of Directors

 Guy L. Kornblum – Guy is a native San Franciscan.
 He is a Realtor with Alain Pinel Realtors in San Francisco and has a diverse background in residential and multifamily leasing, sales, and management.
 Guy is also a partner with NorthPointe Residential, a real estate development company.
 Following early education at Cathedral School and The Branson School in San Francisco, Guy matriculated to UC Davis where his area of concentration was communications.
 During his senior year, Guy joined the Semester at Sea program and sailed around the world visiting over ten countries allowing him to gain a significant understanding of different cultures and societies worldwide.
 Guy is an avid skier and adventure seeker, highlighted by a successful summit attempt of the world’s tallest free standing mountain, Mt.
 Kilimanjaro in Tanzania and a month-long trek to Everest Base Camp in Nepal.
 Guy has been a member of San Francisco’s Olympic Club for over 20 years, serves on the Tennis Committee, and captains three of their USTA tennis teams.

-Rex Miller – Rex is currently pursuing a degree in business at USC.
-While playing tennis for Orange Coast College, he received the Coach’s Award, was named team MVP, and was the only player in the Orange Empire Conference to receive All-Conference honors in both singles and doubles.
+Rex Miller – Rex recently earned his bachelor’s degree in business administration from USC, where he was a member of Sigma Alpha Epsilon and sailed on Semester at Sea.
+Prior to USC, he attended Orange Coast College, where he was named MVP of the men’s tennis team, and was the only player in the Orange Empire Conference to receive All-Conference honors in both singles and doubles.
 In his youth, Rex placed first in his age group division for the mile race at the Susan G. Komen Race for the Cure in Newport Beach, CA, where he ran in honor of his grandmother, a breast cancer survivor.
-Rex’s travels have taken him to every continent, including visits to over 30 countries.
+Rex’s travels have taken him to every continent, including visits to over 40 countries.
 Rex enjoys annual father/son trips to the Sea of Cortez and Alaska.
 In 2008, Rex ventured to Botswana, where he volunteered as a research assistant to Ph.D. candidates studying elephants, leopards and African wild dogs.
 Rex spent four summers as a one-on-one camp counselor at Special Camp for Special Kids, where he worked with children suffering from physical and mental disabilities.
-Rex has worked as a construction laborer for Tony Valentine Construction, a real estate management intern for 47 Management, and an intern for the law firm of Garrett DeFrenza Stiepel LLP in Costa Mesa, CA. Rex attended culinary school at Laguna Culinary Arts, completing the beginning and intermediate courses.
-Rex is a super sports fan, especially when it comes to the Chargers, Lakers, Angels and Ducks.
+Rex has worked as a construction laborer for Tony Valentine Construction, a real estate management intern for 47 Management, and an intern for the law firm of Garrett DeFrenza Stiepel LLP in Costa Mesa, CA. He attended culinary school at Laguna Culinary Arts, and is a super sports fan, especially when it comes to the Dodgers, Lakers, Angels and Ducks.
+He is quite excited for the return of the Rams to Los Angeles.
 He consistently finishes in the money in the annual March Madness basketball pool.
-In his spare time, Rex enjoys playing tennis, beach volleyball, and golf, watching sports, playing video games, fishing, working out and cooking.
+In November, 2014, Rex donated his stem cells to save a stranger’s life through the Be The Match bone marrow registry.
+In his spare time, Rex enjoys playing tennis, beach volleyball, golf, watching sports, fishing, and working out.

 Gary Pickett – Gary serves as chief financial officer for a closely held group of investment companies in Newport Beach, CA. Prior to his current position, Gary was owner and president of Gary Pickett & Company from 1990 to 2010.
 His company provided accounting, tax and business consulting services to over 175 business entities.
 Prior to starting his own company, Gary was vice-president and private placement specialist for Integrated Resources, Inc. From 1979 to 1984, Gary served as treasurer for the same group of investment companies with whom he currently works.
 After graduating from the University of Southern California with a Bachelor of Science degree in business administration in 1977, Gary worked as a senior accountant for Ernst & Whinney (Ernst & Young) in the audit and tax departments.
 He is a member of California Society of CPA’s.
 After attending NACVA’s Certified Valuation Analyst Training Center in 1999, Gary passed the Certified Valuation Analyst Exam.
 Gary and his wife Nancy live in Laguna Beach, CA, and have two grown children.
 Gary is quite the athlete, spending some of his spare time on the golf course, training in the pool or on the volleyball court.